-ACTION 5: DIALOGUE WITH THE ANGLICAN COMMUNION ON ENDING GBV
+ACTION 5: FOCUS THE LENS ON GBV WITH THE ANGLICAN COMMUNION

-Episcopal Relief and Development Partners in the Diocese of Aru, DRC, create a poster of GBV program strategies and interventions.
+Episcopal Relief and Development partners Anglican Diocese of Aru in the Democratic Republic of the Congo create a poster of GBV program strategies and interventions.

 For just as a body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ.
 For in the one Spirit we were all baptized into one body —Jews or Greeks, slaves or free — and we were all made to drink of one Spirit.